Learning to read and understand maps is an important skill!

 There are many different map projections.
 This SciShow video explains some of the different projections and their advantages and disadvantages:

 Features on a map are represented by symbols, signs, and colors.
 There is sometimes a map key (also known as a legend) to explain specific items on a map like roads, buildings, etc. There are also maps that show elevation and other physical features.
 Take a look at the topographic map below.
-The map illustrates the two mountains on the island of Maui.
+The map illustrates the two mountains on the island of Hawaii.

 You’ll be looking at and memorizing a lot of different maps this year!
 By the end of the year you will (hopefully) NOT be like the following people in this video: